AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 ### memory_buffer can be slightly optimized
 processor_input_valid could have also just OR'd with if repeat count >= 1 or something if that's efficient.

+### memory_buffer
+It can probabably broadcast to ALL the processors with an indivisual ready/valid line to allow for parallel data streaming